-Driver-Station: The area in which drivers are required to stand during matches.
-This area is represented on the REC image by the appropriately-colored shadow on the exterior around each team's base, marked with red or blue tape.
-This area will extend back three feet.
-This area is where a team's drive-team must remain during a match.
-If a drive-team member leaves this area during a match, they may forfeit subsequent points scored.
+Driver-Station: The area where drivers are required to stand during matches.
+These areas are represented on the prior REC field image by the colored shadows on the exterior around each team's base and will be marked at the contest with red or blue tape.
+This area will extend back three feet from the Field Perimeter.
+Drive-teams must remain here for the entirety of a match.
+If a drive-team member leaves this area during a match, they may forfeit points scored, as determined by the referees.